psto/episteme/productivity.md

+---
+created: 2022-08-26 18:34:48
+updated: 2026-05-27 17:21:35
+---

 # Productivity

-> "People tend to abandon the good system they’ll follow in search of the perfect system that they will quit." ―Tim Ferriss
+> "People tend to abandon the good system they'll follow in search of the perfect system that they will quit." ―Tim Ferriss

 ### Notes

 * On distractions:

-  > “Follow the wandering, the distraction, find out why the mind has wandered; pursue it, go into it fully.
+  > "Follow the wandering, the distraction, find out why the mind has wandered; pursue it, go into it fully.
 When the distraction is completely understood, then that particular distraction is gone.
-When another comes, pursue it also.”
+When another comes, pursue it also."
 Jiddu Krishnamurti

 * The **70% Rule** by Jeff Bezos \([2016 Letter to Shareholders](https://www.amazon.com/p/feature/z6o9g6sysxur57t)\):

-  > “Most decisions should probably be made with somewhere around 70% of the information you wish you had.
-If you wait for 90%, in most cases, you’re probably being slow.
+  > "Most decisions should probably be made with somewhere around 70% of the information you wish you had.
+If you wait for 90%, in most cases, you're probably being slow.
 Plus, either way, you need to be good at quickly recognizing and correcting bad decisions.
-If you’re good at course correcting, being wrong may be less costly than you think, whereas being slow is going to be expensive for sure.”
+If you're good at course correcting, being wrong may be less costly than you think, whereas being slow is going to be expensive for sure."

 * Can't start?
 Use [BJ Fogg's technique](https://wiki.stojanow.com/habits): make an action as small as possible, do less than you are capable of doing.
   * Use positive constraints like the [Pomidoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).